libxml-raku/LibXML-raku/doc/Reader.md

   * setParserProp(prop => value, ...)

     Change the parser processing behaviour by changing some of its internal properties.
-The following properties are available with this function: ``load-ext-dtd'', ``complete-attributes'', ``validation'', ``expand-entities''.
+The following properties are available with this function: `load-ext-dtd`, `complete-attributes`, `validation`, `expand-entities`

     Since some of the properties can only be changed before any read has been done, it is best to set the parsing properties at the constructor.